 Chapter 7 bankruptcy will not be beneficial for a debtor who has lots of assets (cars, bank accounts, investment accounts, jewelry, etc.), because under Florida law a debtor who files for Chapter 7 bankruptcy is limited to the number of assets he or she may keep.
 If the debtor is well over the allowed asset protection, then he or she will likely have to forfeit some of their assets in order to eliminate their debt liabilities.

 The filing of a Chapter 7 bankruptcy will NOT eliminate a second mortgage or a home equity line of credit on real estate unless the debtor surrenders the real estate entirely.
 The process known as lien stripping or wiping out second mortgages/home equity lines is a process only applicable in a Chapter 13 bankruptcy.

 Finally, there are certain financial tests that will determine whether or not the debtor will be allowed to file a Chapter 7 bankruptcy.

 Benefits of Filing a Chapter 13 Bankruptcy in Florida:

-The Chapter 13 bankruptcy requires the debtor to file a plan whereby the debtor will make a monthly repayment on the debt owed for a period of either three or five years.
-At the end of the three or five year plan the debtor’s debts will be wiped out.
+Chapter 13 bankruptcy requires the debtor to file a plan whereby the debtor will make a monthly repayment on the debt owed for a period of either three or five years.
+At the end of the three or five-year plan the debtor’s debts will be wiped out.

 One of the best benefits of a Chapter 13 bankruptcy is the ability for a debtor to strip or wipeout a second mortgage or a home equity line of credit on real estate.
 If the debtor can show that the value of the first mortgage is greater than the value of the real estate then all subsequent mortgages or equity lines can be stripped or wiped out.